Ed Carberry: Southwestern

 In 2007, Carberry was hired as head football coach at Southwestern College in Chula Vista, California.
-In his first season at the helm, the Jaguars finished with a 4–6 record.
+In his first season with the team, he led the Jaguars to a 3–6 record.
 However, they won three of their last four games, including a 20–17 upset of previously undefeated Antelope Valley in their season finale.
-In 2008, Southwestern joined the newly-formed Southern California Football Association and notably ended their nine-year losing streak against local rival Grossmont.
+In 2008, Southwestern joined the newly-formed Southern California Football Association and ended their nine-year losing streak against local rival Grossmont with a 14–10 win at home.
 Carberry led the Jaguars to an American Mountain Conference co-championship, which they shared with San Diego Mesa, as well as a berth in the inaugural Tremblay Financial Services Bowl, where they lost to Pasadena.
 However, this initial success was followed by three straight losing seasons from 2009 to 2011.
-Notably, the 2011 squad included Dave Wade, a 55-year-old carpenter who got in one play on a kickoff.
-"He goes down and clotheslines a guy.
-The entire bench runs on the field.
-And none of the officials threw a flag because they knew he was 55 years old," recalled Carberry.
+The 2011 squad included "Big Wave" Dave Wade, a 55-year-old carpenter who "clothesline[d] a guy" during a kickoff on his only play of the year, according to Carberry.
+"And none of the officials threw a flag because they knew he was 55 years old," he recalled.

+Carberry coached quarterback Luis Perez at Southwestern College.

 In 2012, Carberry led Southwestern to a 10–1 record and a conference title, as well as a victory over Santa Monica in the American Bowl.
 He was named the American Mountain Conference Coach of the Year and the CCCFCA Region V Coach of the Year.
 In 2013, the Jaguars went 9–2 and defeated San Bernardino Valley in the Patriotic Bowl.
 In 2014, Carberry led the team to a 10–1 record and a win over Santa Monica in the American Bowl, setting a school record with three consecutive bowl game victories.
 Jaguars quarterback Luis Perez later won the Harlon Hill Trophy at Texas A&M–Commerce.
 Carberry's resurrection of the program – as described by Tod Leonard of The San Diego Union-Tribune – led the school to commit to a multimillion-dollar renovation of their home stadium, DeVore Stadium, which was "transformed... into one of the best community college home fields in the country" upon its completion ahead of the 2014 season.